-It’s fairly well-known these days that a fridge freezer doesn’t necessarily need to be in the kitchen.
-However, where you put it is an important consideration that can affect how the appliance performs.
+It’s becoming more common to place your fridge freezer in other places than the kitchen.
+However, where you place it is an important factor that can affect how the appliance performs.
 If you’re planning on putting one in a garage or outbuilding, it’s worth remembering that not all models can be kept in low temperature conditions.

-It might be obvious, but it’s worth mentioning all the same – don’t put your fridge freezer next to anything that’s going to get hot.
+It might be obvious, but don’t put your fridge freezer next to anything that’s going to get hot.
 This includes cookers and radiators.

 The style of fridge freezer you pick will often dictate where you put it.
 Click here for more information on the shapes and designs that are available.